WiseCouchPotato/Microscope-Project.26-27/README.md

 # Microscope-Project.26-27
 The goal of this project is to design a low-cost digital microscope ($30-40) able to be constructed in classrooms with limited resources.
-The first prototypes are being developed in partnership with Bududa Secondary School in Uganda.
+The first prototypes are being developed in partnership with Hawthorne-Scribner High School in Uganda.

 ## Current Features
   - Project documentation